 INDIANAPOLIS — An offseason rife with turnover and lingering questions regained some stability late Saturday night when the Redskins signed head coach Jay Gruden to a two-year contract extension.

 The deal was confirmed by multiple league and team sources.
 Gruden is now under contract through 2020.
 He was going to enter the fourth year of a five-year contract in 2017.
-ESPN’s John Keim first reported the news.

 The two sides agreed to terms after a late-night meeting at an Indianapolis restaurant between Gruden’s agent, Bob LaMonte, and Washington team president Bruce Allen and Eric Schaffer, the organization’s vice president of football administration and general counsel.